-The PS4 Pro continues to be one of the top consoles in the world.
-It might be coming up on four years since the PlayStation 4 Pro launched, but we consider it one of the best options that your money can buy.
+The PS4 Pro continues to be one of the top consoles in the world, even if it's about to be supplanted by the PS5.
+It's coming up on four years since the PlayStation 4 Pro launched, but we consider it one of the best options that your money can buy until the next generation of consoles arrives.
 Especially if you're happy to pay for its 4K HDR capabilities and premium quality.

-But although it might be the best Sony console, is it the best console overall?
+But although it might be the best Sony console for now, is it the best console overall?
 Of course, that’s mostly subjective.
 Microsoft's Xbox One X gives the PS4 Pro some serious competition as the top console currently available to buy.
 What’s more, it does pack in significantly more power under the hood.

 However, putting the competition aside for now, our review of the PlayStation 4 Pro below details everything you need to know about the powerful console from Sony.
 We've covered the specs, outlined the capabilities and listed some of the games that are great to play.
 There are other important things to mention too, like whether you should grab a PSVR headset to go along with the PS4 Pro (you totally should, if you can afford it).